 You will notice that all the veggies are cooked well and almost mixed with the lentils.

 Add in the tamarind paste to get the tangy flavor.
 You will definitely taste the difference.
-Note: we add tamarind at the end, as the tartness of tamarind will hinder the lentils being cooked properly.
+Note: We add tamarind at the end, as the tartness of tamarind will hinder the lentils from being cooked properly.

 Garnish with cilantro and sambar is ready to be served.

 With the method above of cooking vegetables along with the dal, the vegetables get well cooked and can be mixed together with the lentils.
 However, if you like your veggies cooked but not completely mushed with the lentils, use this pot-in-pot method to cook the vegetables.